collabora/gst-python-ml/README.md

 1. text to speech
 1. text to image
 1. LLMs
-1. serialize to Kafka server
+1. serializing to Kafka server

-Different ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been with PyTorch.
+Different ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been done with PyTorch.

 These elements will work with your distribution's GStreamer packages.
 They have been tested on Ubuntu 24 with GStreamer 1.24.

 ## Requirements

 There are two installation options described below: installing on your host machine, or installing with a Docker container:

 ### Host Install (Ubuntu 24)

 #### Install packages

-Note: `nvidia-cuda-toolkit` dependency assumes an Nvidia care on the system
+Note: `nvidia-cuda-toolkit` dependency assumes an Nvidia card on your system

 ```
 sudo apt update && sudo apt -y upgrade